Statistically Valid Post-Deployment Monitoring Should Be Standard for AI-Based Digital Health

 \paragraph{OP: Choosing an Appropriate Test for High-Dimensional Data} Several challenges remain in the practical application of covariate shift testing.
 First, evaluating and selecting an appropriate test for a given problem is nontrivial, particularly in high-dimensional settings where testing power can be low.
 The choice of a test can drastically impact sensitivity and interoperability.
 Second, covariate shift tests rely on the assumption that the conditional distribution \( p(y \mid \mathbf{s}, \mathbf{c}) \) remains unchanged.
 This assumption is typically unverifiable in practice without explicit testing and may be violated, undermining the validity of the test.
 Robust approaches that can either test for this invariance or remain effective under its relaxation are an important direction for future work.

 Following the definition in \cite{morenoTorresUnifyingViewDataset2012}, concept drift corresponds to: $p_{t_1}(y \mid \mathbf{s}, \mathbf{c}) \neq p_{t_0}(y \mid \mathbf{s}, \mathbf{c}), \exists \left(\mathbf{s}, \mathbf{c}\right)\in\mathcal{S}\times\mathcal{C}$ while $p_{t_1}(\mathbf{s}, \mathbf{c}) = p_{t_0}(\mathbf{s}, \mathbf{c}),\forall \left(\mathbf{s}, \mathbf{c}\right)\in\mathcal{S}\times\mathcal{C}$.
-We define $\mathcal{D}^{scy}_{t_0}=\{\left(\mathbf{s}, \mathbf{c}, y\right)_i\}_{i=1}^{n_0}$ and $\mathcal{D}^{scy}_{t_1}=\{\left(\mathbf{s}, \mathbf{c}, y\right)_i\}_{i=1}^{n_1}$ to represent the collection of covariates and true labels at $t_0$ and $t_1$.
+We define $\mathcal{D}^{scy}_{t_0}=\{\left(\mathbf{S}, \mathbf{C}, Y\right)_i\}_{i=1}^{n_0}$ and $\mathcal{D}^{scy}_{t_1}=\{\left(\mathbf{S}, \mathbf{C}, Y\right)_i\}_{i=1}^{n_1}$ to represent the collection of covariates and true labels at $t_0$ and $t_1$.
 Furthermore, let $p_{t_0}\left(\mathbf{s},\mathbf{c}, y\right)$ and $p_{t_1}\left(\mathbf{s},\mathbf{c}, y\right)$ denote the joint distributions of $\left(\mathbf{S},\mathbf{C}, Y\right)$ at $t_0$ and $t_1$, for which the pre- and post-deployment datasets $\mathcal{D}^{scy}_{t_0}$ and $\mathcal{D}^{scy}_{t_1}$ are sampled.
 We formulate the two-sample hypothesis testing problem to detect the concept drift as:

-Under $H_0$, the joint distribution of features, clinical/demographic and label variables remains consistent over time, indicating that the model's performance has not degraded.
+We note that this test assumes that the joint distributions of the features and clinical/demographic variables at the pre- and post-deployment stages remain unchanged, that is \( p_{t_0}(\mathbf{s}, \mathbf{c}) = p_{t_1}(\mathbf{s}, \mathbf{c}) \) holds $\forall (\mathbf{s}, \mathbf{c}) \in \mathcal{S} \times \mathcal{C}$.
+Under $H_0$, the joint distribution of features, clinical/demographic, and label variables remains consistent over time, indicating that the model's performance has not degraded.
 Under $H_1$, the joint distribution of inputs and labels has changed, which may affect the model’s performance if it is sensitive to such distribution shifts.
 Similar to the covariate shift discussed in Section~\ref{sec:covariate_shift}, the task of monitoring concept drift is framed as detecting distributional shifts.
 This involves comparing the datasets $\mathcal{D}_{t_0}^{scy}$ and $\mathcal{D}_{t_1}^{scy}$ using a two-sample test to determine whether to reject $H_0$.
-We refer readers to the two-sample tests described in Appendix~\ref{sec:hypothesis_evaluation} for further details.
+We refer readers to the two-sample tests described in Appendix~\ref{sec:chosing_a_test_heuristic} for further details.